newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 ![_config.yml]({{ site.baseurl }}/images/crimson/lens.jpg)
 {: refdef}

 As I entered her office, the look in her eyes changed.
 It was not the warming and cheerful lady we had met a few days back.
-Warmth had been replaced by anxiety.
+Warmth had been replaced with anxiety.

 > "A.: We found a document, on Monday.
 A document no living soul should own."

 She knew, she was not here to fight.
-She wanted anwsers to the many questions she had had for all these years, without anybody ever providing anything.
+She wanted answers to the many questions she had had for all these years, without anybody ever providing anything.

 > "Lady: I know I shouldn't have done this, but how else am I supposed to manage accounts?"